I don’t know about you, but I have an OBSESSION with DIY beauty stuff.

 Who is rose water best for?

-WRINKLES/COMPLEXTION ISSUES: Rose water is filled with antioxidants and has astringent properties which means it tightens the skin and acts as a tonner while repairing the skin.
+WRINKLES/COMPLEXION ISSUES: Rose water is filled with antioxidants and has astringent properties which means it tightens the skin and acts as a toner while repairing the skin.

 1 tsp Almond Oil

 Mix together and apply.
 Leave for a couple of hours before rinsing.

 I’m wasn’t an aloe fan until I turned 18 and got my first sunburn.
 Since then I’ve been loving on her hard.
 Aloe Vera is such a versatile item you need it in your cupboard even if you don’t intend on using it for this recipe.

 Who Is Aloe Best For?